Soccer-Chile beat Bolivia to keep World Cup qualification hopes alive | Sports-Games

 Soccer-Chile beat Bolivia to keep World Cup qualification hopes alive

-Uruguay’s second victory in a row under new coach Diego Alonso takes them on to 22 points and Chile have 19, one less than Peru, who play Ecuador later on Tuesday.
-Argentina also face Colombia, who start the night on 17 points, while leaders Brazil face Paraguay, who need a win to keep their slim hopes alive.
+Uruguay and Chile recorded crucial wins on Tuesday to keep their World Cup qualification hopes alive on a night when Ecuador moved a point closer to a guaranteed spot in Qatar thanks to a 1-1 draw with Peru.
+A win would have guaranteed Ecuador a place in November's finals with two games remaining but Edison Flores scored a second half equaliser for Peru to cancel out Michael Estrada's second minute opener.

-Uruguay and Chile recorded crucial wins on Tuesday to keep their World Cup qualification hopes alive.
+Uruguay and Chile recorded crucial wins on Tuesday to keep their World Cup qualification hopes alive on a night when Ecuador moved a point closer to a guaranteed spot in Qatar thanks to a 1-1 draw with Peru.

+A win would have guaranteed Ecuador a place in November's finals with two games remaining but Edison Flores scored a second half equaliser for Peru to cancel out Michael Estrada's second minute opener.
+The Ecuadoreans are still favourites to join Brazil and Argentina.
+They sit third in the South American group with 25 points, three ahead of Uruguay and four ahead of Peru.

 Marcelino Nunez restored Chile's lead after 77 minutes and Sanchez added a third with four minutes remaining.
 Bolivia’s top goalscorer Marcelo Martins pulled one back two minutes later but Chile held on.